Energiz3r/rc-trigger-control-arduino/README.md

 Don't forget to also get the raw values for when you switch the transmitter off.
 In order for the arduino to detect when the connection is lost it needs to know what the receiver outputs while in this state - set these values on lines 43-46.
 [Let me know if you get strange behaviour when doing this - I haven't tested with any other receivers.]

 Setting the serial output mode on line 14 to 1 will show what the arduino is outputting (whether it is reversing, going forward, steering left etc).
 You can use this to check your values are correct and that it responds how it should.

-Lines 17 - 19 adjust the neutral position of your ESC and the upper (full throttle) and lower (full reverse) limits respectively.
-If you find the vehicle moves, or tries to move, while the throttle is neutral, adjust the neutral position to suit.
-If it won't reach full speed forward or backward, raise or lower the upper and lower limits respectively.
-The maximum output value is 180 and the minimum is 0.

-The steering sensitivity setting is explained in the config and as yet has not been tested at any values other than 1 or 2 (you may encounter unexpected behaviour or it may not work at all)